renovatebot/renovate/docs/usage/key-concepts/how-renovate-works.md

 ## Basic

-Here's a high-level overview of Renovate's workflow, where it collects dependencies and then updates them:
+Here's a high-level overview of Renovate's workflow, where it extracts dependencies and then updates them:

 ```mermaid
 flowchart LR